MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/openxr-supported-features.md

 * Supports ["Play" to HoloLens 2 with the Holographic Remoting app](#holographic-remoting-in-unity-editor-play-mode), allowing developers to debug scripts without building and deploying to the device.
 * Compatible with MRTK Unity 2.5.3 and newer through [MRTK OpenXR provider support](openxr-getting-started.md#using-mrtk-with-openxr-support).
 * Compatible with Unity [ARFoundation 4.0](https://docs.unity3d.com/Packages/com.unity.xr.arfoundation@4.1/manual/index.html) or later.
-* (Added in 0.1.3) Supports [desktop app Holographic Remoting](#holographic-remoting-in-desktop-app) from a built and deployed PC app.
+* (Added in 0.1.3) Supports [desktop app Holographic Remoting](#holographic-remoting-in-desktop-app) from a built and deployed Windows Standalone app.

 ## Holographic Remoting setup